Medscape Medical News

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 COMMON BRAND NAME(S): Intelence

-USES: Etravirine is used with other medications to help control your HIV infection, thereby improving your quality of life.
-It also lowers your risk of getting complications from HIV (e.g., new infections, cancer).
+USES: Etravirine is used with other HIV medications to help control HIV infection.
+It helps to decrease the amount of HIV in your body so your immune system can work better.
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 This medication is usually prescribed to people who have taken other HIV medications (e.g., efavirenz, nevirapine, delavirdine) that did not work well enough to control their HIV.
 Etravirine is known as a non-nucleoside reverse transcriptase inhibitor (NNRTI).
 It blocks the virus from growing and infecting more cells.

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using etravirine and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.

-Take this medication by mouth after meals, usually 2 times daily or as directed by your doctor.
+Take this medication by mouth after a meal as directed by your doctor, usually 2 times daily.
 Swallow the medication whole.
-Do not crush, chew, or break the tablets.
+Do not crush, chew, or split the tablets.

 Do not take less of this drug than prescribed or stop taking it (or other HIV medicines) even for a short time unless directed to do so by your doctor.
 Doing so may cause the amount of virus to increase and/or make the infection more difficult to treat (resistant).